 In a quick glance, these illnesses are nearly impossible to spot in a crowd, and may even be difficult to detect in people you actually know.
 But please know, they are real.

 Slowly, I am learning to be honest with my experience, and be okay with however others respond to it.
-Chronic Lyme disease, and a host of other invisible and mysterious illnesses, are very real issues that desperately need more research, awareness, support and compassion.
+Invisible illnesses are very real issues that desperately need more research, awareness, support and compassion.

 But I admit, it has been so much easier to remain vague and say, “Well, I haven’t been feeling too great.
 But I’m hanging in there.”